 Baseline testing: Data collection during the baseline and post-intervention week included a CrossFit performance test, a power performance test and clinical and anthropometric data.
-The CrossFit power tests and performance and were conducted at the Rocktown CrossFit gym, while clinical and anthropometric data were obtained in a private setting in the Health Sciences Human Assessment Lab (Figure 1).
+The CrossFit performance and power tests were conducted at the Rocktown CrossFit gym, while clinical and anthropometric data were obtained in a private setting in the Health Sciences Human Assessment Lab (Figure 1).

 Figure 1: CONSORT diagram of subjects participating in a 6-week CrossFit program while consuming a Low Carbohydrate Ketogenic Diet (LCKD) or normal diet.
 View Figure 1